harrisonzhy/dist-sys/proj-01/docs/backend_docs.md

   ```
 ### `utils/utils.py`
 - `recv_all(socket, n)` is a helper function to poll until all specified `n` bytes are read from the `socket`.

-## UI Documentation

-The below provides an overview of the implementation of the MessagingApp, a Tkinter-based messaging application.
-It describes the structure, UI components, and key functionalities of the application.

-The MessagingApp is a graphical user interface (GUI) application built with Tkinter that allows users to log in, send messages, and manage their accounts.
-The application maintains session state and updates the UI dynamically based on user interactions.

-## Configuration

-The application initializes with a session state that maintains authentication, messaging, and account-related statuses.
-Key session state parameters include:

-- `logged_in`: Boolean flag indicating login status.
-- `username`: Stores the current logged-in username.
-- `texts`: Dictionary storing messages per counterparty.
-- `max_texts`: Maximum number of texts per sender.
-- `current_page`: Tracks the current UI page (e.g., 'auth', 'main', 'settings').
-- `auth_status`, `account_status`, `message_status`: Flags indicating the success or failure of various actions.